REN TV: The Return of Vladimir Tyulin (since 2015)

+Programming during this phase

-Despite the change in concept in favor of a younger audience, the programs "Military Secret", "Territory of Delusion", "Chapman Mysteries" and "The Most shocking Hypotheses" on the topic of alternative history, conspiracy theories, conspiracy theory, etc. began to be considered among the key projects of REN TV..
-Also, after Vladimir Tyulin's appearance on the TV channel, a large number of documentary films of an expository or propagandistic nature began to appear, directed against people negatively perceived by modern Russian authorities, like the "Anatomy of Protest".
-Their appearance was due to the fact that at the same time, people from the Directorate of Public Law Broadcasting of NTV (its former head, Yuri Shalimov, was deputy General director of REN TV in 2015-2016) began to come to REN TV, who worked there on similar programs..
-Petr Marchenko and Denis Soldatikov (TV presenters who did not support Evgeny Kiselyov's team during the events of April 2001 and remained to work on the updated NTV) replaced the departed presenters of the Novosti 24 program, which was renamed Novosti REN TV at the same time.
-Later, in 2017, Alexey Malkov, who was the author of all the incriminating films under the heading "State of Emergency," also moved from NTV to REN TV to the position of head of public journalism programs.
-Investigation" at the same place of work — from the "Prepaid Terrorist attack" in 2004 to the "Kasyanov Day" in 2016..
+Despite the change in concept in favor of a younger audience, programs such as Military Secret, Territory of Delusion, Chapman Mysteries and The Most Shocking Hypotheses on the topics of alternative history, conspiracy theories, etc. began to be considered among the channel's key programs.
+Also, after Vladimir Tyulin's appearance on the channel, a large number of documentary films of an expository or propagandistic nature began to appear, directed against people negatively perceived by modern Russian authorities, like the Anatomy of Protest.
+Their appearance was due to the fact that at the same time, people from the Directorate of Public Law Broadcasting of NTV (its former head, Yuri Shalimov, was Deputy General Director of REN TV in 2015-2016) began to come to REN TV, who worked there on similar programs.
+Petr Marchenko and Denis Soldatikov (TV presenters who did not support Evgeny Kiselyov's team during the events of April 2001 and remained to work on the updated NTV) replaced the departed presenters of Novosti 24, which was renamed Novosti REN TV at the same time.
+Later, in 2017, Alexey Malkov, who was the author of all the incriminating films under the heading "State of Emergency," also moved from NTV to REN TV to the position of head of public journalism programs: Investigation at the same workplace — from the "Prepaid Terrorist attack" in 2004 to the "Kasyanov Day" in 2016.

-In June 2015, REN TV refused to show reality TV series (the series are based on stories based on real events, and their participants are played by actors), which aired on the daytime TV channel for several years (these included the projects "Don't lie to me!", "Family Dramas", "A sure remedy", "Sue me" and others).
+In June 2015, REN TV ended its airing of reality TV series (the series are based on stories based on real events, and their participants are played by actors), which aired on the daytime TV channel for several years (these included programs such as Don't lie to me!, Family Dramas, A Sure Remedy, Sue Me and others).
 The volume of non-political projects from independent producers has sharply decreased.
 A few months after that, the channel stopped cooperating with dubbing studios, thus, foreign films and television series new to the channel began to be broadcast in official or third-party dubbing.
-The number of programs representing digests of amateur videos from the Internet with voiceover commentary has increased: the projects "Drive in Russian" and "Good Morning!" were added to the program "Watch for Everyone!" that appeared in 2011 (similar digests "Know our people!", "M and W" were also released at different times, "At the last moment" and "Everyone on the cat").
+The number of programs representing digests of amateur videos from the Internet with voiceover commentary has increased: the programs Russian Drive-In and Good Morning! were added to the program Watch for Everyone! that appeared in 2011 (similar digests Know our people!, M and W were also shown at different times, At the Last Moment and Everyone on The Cat).